3 strategies for tax-smart investing

 Katherine Tierney

-Katherine Tierney is a Senior Retirement Strategist on the Client Needs Research team at Edward Jones.
+Katherine Tierney is a senior retirement strategist on the Client Needs Research team at Edward Jones.
 The Client Needs Research team develops and communicates advice and guidance for client needs, including retirement, education, preparing for the unexpected and leaving a legacy.
 Katherine has more than 15 years of financial services and retirement experience.
-She is a contributor to the Edward Jones Perspectives newsletter and has been quoted in various publications.
+She is a contributor to the Edward Jones Perspective newsletter and has been quoted in various publications.

 Read Full Bio